 Brian is a seasoned litigator and counselor who only represents employers and businesses.
 He advises employers on discipline, terminations and employment law compliance.
 He has tried multiple jury, bench and arbitration matters to verdict or decision.
 He regularly defends employers in litigation matters.
-He negotiates union contracts, develops labor strategy and helps his clients navigate other disputes in unionized settings.
+He also helps his clients navigate other disputes in unionized settings.

 Brian also represents clients as outside General Counsel.
 He drafts and negotiates commercial contracts and gives advice on business matters, legal disputes, litigation, compliance and legal strategy.

 Brian combines his knowledge of the law with eight years of management experience in the health care industry.
-Prior to his law firm experience, he served in a variety of management positions for a health care company that operated facilities in the Twin Cities metropolitan area.
-Brian uses this real world business experience when litigating cases and when helping clients solve complicated legal issues.
+Prior to entering the practice of law, he served in a variety of management positions for a health care company that operated facilities in the Twin Cities metropolitan area.
+Brian uses this real-world business experience when litigating cases and when helping clients solve complicated legal issues.

 Brian is a regular lecturer on employment law and litigation topics in Minnesota, including presenting at the Upper Midwest Employment Law Institute.

 Employment Litigation Defense